openstack-archive/fuel-docs/pages/user-guide/config-environment/1000-assign-roles.rst

 .. image:: /_images/user_screen_shots/assign-role-confirm.png
    :width: 80%

-To rename the nodes, click on the "Unnamed nodes" string for each node and then type in the name you want to use.
+To rename the nodes, click on the "Untitled" string for each node and then type in the name you want to use.
+The suffix is the last digits of the MAC address for this node;
+you can keep these digits or delete them.

 For more information, see: